Skip to content

 Deployment Stack

 Keystone employs a traditional, three-tiered web architecture comprising a frontend, backend, and persistence layer.
-End user access is typically restricted to the front end layer, but the API is designed with security in mind and can be deployed for broader access.
+End user access is typically restricted to the front end layer, but the API can be deployed for broader access if necessary.
+In all cases, incoming user traffic is proxied via Nginx which provides internal routing and load balancing.

 architecture.svg